Table Of Contents

 Moreover, implementing cloud cost optimization improves showbacks and chargebacks.
 With a robust platform like CloudZero, you can collect cost data on tagged, untagged, and untaggable resources.

 In addition to AWS, Azure, and GCP, it can also capture cost data across platforms such as Kubernetes, MongoDB, and Databricks.
-This gets you a complete picture of your costs as well as who, what, and why they change.
+This gives you a complete picture of your costs and who, what, and why they change.

 9. Improve engineering productivity

-By improving cost visibility, allocation, and budgeting, cloud cost optimization helps reduce the amount of time, effort, and resources needed to keep track of cloud costs.
+Cloud cost optimization improves cost visibility, allocation, and budgeting, reducing the time, effort, and resources needed to track cloud costs.

 With time, your engineers and FinOps team will be able to focus on their primary responsibilities, such as releasing better features to attract and retain more customers.